 Our ethics committee meetings will continue to operate as per schedule via online video and phone access.

 The Research Directorate has developed the "Plan for managing Clinical Trials in the setting of COVID19 disruption (18th March 2020, re-issued 10th July 2020)", for our staff, trial participants, research collaborators and clinical trials sponsors, see link for more details.

-Please see the below guideline on how to establish a Monitor to undertake remote source data monitoring for an IMV:
+Please see the below guidelines on how to establish a Monitor to undertake remote monitoring:

 For Ethics & Governance related matter please call 03 9231 2394 or email: email@example.com

 For Research Valet related matter please call 03 9231 3915 or email: firstname.lastname@example.org

 Dr Megan Robertson, Director of Research t: 03 9231 3895 email: email@example.com

 Dr Tam Nguyen, Deputy Director of Research t: 03 9231 3930 email: firstname.lastname@example.org

 We are delighted to announce SVHM clinician researchers Dr Emily Wright and Dr Kathleen Morrisroe were awarded the NHMRC Grant 2020 for their work in Microbial Restoration in Crohn's Disease and Systematic Sclerosis related PAH respectively.